kubero-dev/kubero/README.md

 - OneDev (in progress)

 ## Tested languages/frameworks
-Basically *everything* that can be shipped in a single container.
+Basically *everything* that can be packaged in a single container can be deployed by Kubero.
 Kubero uses official images to build and run the apps.
 But they can be replaced or extended to fit your needs.

 - GoLang (including Hugo, gin-gonic)
 - Python (including Flask)